code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 ### Replication & Fault Tolerance
 - Every topic can be replicated to multiple Kafka brokers to make the data fault-tolerant and highly available.
 [Digram](#con).
 Each topic partition has one leader broker and multiple replica (follower) brokers
 #### Leader
+- Leader is responsible for partitions(not topics).
-- Node responsible for all reads and writes for the given partition.
-Every partition has one Kafka broker acting as a leader.
+- Every partition has one Kafka broker acting as a leader.
 - Partition Leader information is stored on [Zookeeper](System-Design/Concepts/Databases/Database_Scaling/Sharding/README.md#cs).
 - All Read/Write operation as performed by Partition Leader, hence All producers & consumers talk to zookeeper to address of leader of partition.
-#### Follower
+#### Follower/Replica
-- Followers replicate the leader’s data to serve as a ‘backup’ partition & can become leader when leader goes down
+Followers replicate the leader’s data to serve as a ‘backup’ partition & can become leader when leader goes down
+##### In sync Replica (ISR)
+An ISR is a broker that has the latest data for a given partition.
+A leader is always an in-sync replica.
+Only ISRs are eligible to become partition leaders.

 <a name=sch></a>
 ### Schemas